How does inflation affect your savings?

 On the flip side, when demand for goods and services falls, inflation inevitably follows suit.

-The COVID-19 pandemic saw consumer spending change dramatically, with physical shopping ruled out for lengthy periods and hospitality at a standstill.
+During the COVID-19 pandemic, for example, consumer spending changed dramatically, with physical shopping ruled out for lengthy periods and hospitality at a standstill.

 What are the impacts of rising inflation?